 16. At the hair salon, there’s always an up-sell called a soin.
 It’s a deep conditioning treatment that will add about 15€ to the bill, so when you’re being shampooed and the stylist asks if you want a soin, be prepared.

 17. Postal workers ride bikes in smaller towns to deliver your mail.
+Sometimes they even have mini electric vehicles.

 18. Many French bathrooms are actually two rooms, where the toilet is in a different room from the shower or bath.
 Sometimes there’s no sink to wash your hands in the toilet room.